-For more information about change management, see Managing Configuration Changes in Understanding Domain Configuration.
+For more information about change management, see "Managing Configuration Changes" in Oracle Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Server.

-Dynamic and Non-Dynamic Changes
+3.4.4 Dynamic and Non-Dynamic Changes

 Some changes you make in the Administration Console take place immediately when you activate them.
 Other changes require you to restart the server or module affected by the change.
 These latter changes are called non-dynamic changes.
-Non-dynamic changes are indicated in the Administration Console with this warning icon,
+Non-dynamic changes are indicated in the Administration Console with this warning icon: